This document provides examples about how to use the Pulsar Python client to connect to a Pulsar cluster through a token or an OAuth2 credential file.

 To connect to your Pulsar cluster using an OAuth2 credential file, follow these steps.

-Generate the App credentials by following the similar instructions in the prepare to connect to a Pulsar cluster user guide.
+Generate the App credentials by following similar instructions in configure OAuth2 authentication.

 Save the App credentials into an OAuth2 credential file.